 The GPR is a postdoctoral educational program designed to provide essential skills, attitudes and abilities related to the contemporary practice of advanced general dentistry, with emphasis on total patient-centered care.
 The program provides the recent graduate the opportunity to augment his/her knowledge of oral disease and his/her diagnostic and therapeutic skills in dentistry.
 Treatment of oral disease in the medically complex patient and/or hospitalized patient is emphasized.
 A private practice environment is maintained throughout the program to assist the recent dental school graduate in the transition from academics to “real world dentistry”.

 For more information, please email Holly Johnson at firstname.lastname@example.org or call the Center for Dental Education administration office at (501) 686-8089.

 We thank you for your interest in our programs and hope that you will join us in support of dental education at UAMS.

 General Practice Residency Program Director

-The program in general practice residency is accredited by the Commission on Dental Accreditation [and has been granted the accreditation status of “approval with reporting requirements”].
+The program in general practice residency is accredited by the Commission on Dental Accreditation [and has been granted the accreditation status of “approval without reporting requirements”].
 The Commission is a specialized accrediting body recognized by the United States Department of Education.
 The Commission on Dental Accreditation can be contacted at (312) 440-4653 or at 211 East Chicago Avenue, Chicago, IL 60611.
 The Commission’s web address is: http://www.ada.org/en/coda